Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 ![Cashpoint](../../Assets/Screenshots/POS/Sales/Cashpoint/Cashpoint.png "[Cashpoint]")

 1. Select an offer, see above.
-    If the offer requires an age verification, the *Age verification* pop-up window is displayed.
+    If the offer requires an age verification, the *Age verification* window is displayed.

 2. Check the age of the customer.
-The *Age verification* pop-up window provides you both with the minimum age required and the date of birth that must be met or fallen below.
+The *Age verification* window provides you both with the minimum age required and the date of birth that must be met or fallen below.
 Eventually, a descriptive text has been added.

     ![Age verification](../../Assets/Screenshots/POS/Sales/Cashpoint/AgeVerification.png "[Age verification]")
     <!---Screenshot neu machen-->